SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 separated by a colon (``:``).
 It has the following form:

-..
-TODO: Give context for this -- used to create a tuple literal and used to pass the arguments to a function call.
-   Parens group if there is only one value in them, otherwise they create a tuple.

 .. syntax-outline::

    (<#identifier 1#>: <#expression 1#>, <#identifier 2#>: <#expression 2#>, <#...#>)

-..
-TR: Should this only be used in a function call?
-   As a primary expression, it seems like it is a remnant of named tuples which are going away, and should only be lightly documented.
-   For example, you shouldn't do this anymore:

-   (swift) var x = (a: 1, b: 2)
-   // x : (a: Int, b: Int) = (1, 2)
-   (swift) x.a
-   // r1 : Int = 1
+Parenthesized expressions are used to create tuples and to pass arguments to a function call.
+If there is only one value inside the parenthesized expression, the type of the parenthesized expression is the type of that value.
+For example, the type of the parenthesized expression ``(1)`` is ``Int``, not ``(Int)``.

 .. langref-grammar